Robert Lloyd Praeger: Recognition and voluntary work

 He was awarded the Veitch Memorial Medal of the Royal Horticultural Society in 1921.
 He became the first President of both An Taisce and the Irish Mountaineering Club in 1948, and served as President of the Royal Irish Academy for 1931–34.

 Personal life

-Praeger met his future wife, Hedwig Elena Ingeborg Meta Magnusson ("Hedi") in 1901; they became engaged after two weeks, and married in 1902.
-She died in 1952, and Praeger was buried with her in Deansgrange Cemetery, Dublin.
+Praeger met his future wife, Hedwig Elena Ingeborg Meta Magnusson ("Hedi"), in 1901; they became engaged after two weeks, and married in 1902.

+Personality

+Reviewing his work The Way That I Went in 1937 for Studies: An Irish Quarterly Review, Irish historian Aubrey Gwynn (1892–1983) wrote:

+Dr. Praeger has that queer gift of the naturalist which allows him to see life mainly as the presence of nature all around us with little or no active interest in the more human problems of this world.
+For him, the discovery of some new flower on our hills or in our bogs is more attractive than most other pleasures; and the relics of man's activity in some pre-historic past interest him more vitally than the sayings and doings of men to-day.

+Writing in his obituary for the The Geographical Journal, Thomas William Freeman wrote: